trek-view/basecamp/_posts/2020-06-12-fps-bitrate-compression-360-virtual-tours.md

 ## GoPro Example

 A single sensor on the GoPro Fusion shooting at the highest quality in photo mode ([18 megapixels](/blog/2020/metadata-exif-xmp-360-photo-files)) gives a final image of about 2.5 Megabytes or 20 Megabits.
-If I take one photo every second it would require a bit rate of 20 Megabit per second per sensor.
+If I take one photo every second it would require a bit rate of 20 Megabits per second per sensor.

 Shooting single photos won't trouble the Fusion's maximum bit rate.
 But video is a different story.